ntustison/ANTsXMouseBrainMapping/Manuscript/introAnts.md

 [@Beg:2005aa], influenced by previous work [@Tustison:2013ac].
-The resulting time-parameterized velocity field spans the stages of the DevCCF where mappings between any two continuous time points within the span bounded by the E11.5 and P56 atlases is determined by integration of the optimized velocity field.
+The resulting time-parameterized velocity field spans the stages of the DevCCF where mappings between any two continuous time points within the span bounded by the E11.5 and P56 atlases are determined by numerical integration of the optimized velocity field.

 ### Automated structural parcellations of the mouse brain